Point Blank (2010 film): Plot

-Vogel says Werner kept a video of the involvement of Meyer's son to use as blackmail on a USB drive in his office.
+Vogel says Werner kept a CCTV video of the involvement of Meyer's son to use as blackmail on a USB drive in his office.
 He also says that Marconi betrayed Sartet.
 When further police arrive, Samuel and Sartet flee since they have been framed as cop killers.
 They head for the warehouse where Nadia was but discover that Sartet's brother is dead and Nadia has been abducted until the dirty cops eliminate all witnesses.
 Sartet finds Marconi and kills him.
 He and Samuel come up with a plan to break into the police station.
 Coordinated by Sartet's underground contacts, a series of robberies breaks out, forcing the station into chaos.
 Samuel and Sartet arrive at the station where Nadia is held by a dirty cop named Moreau.
 Using the chaos to disguise themselves as police, Sartet goes to Werner's office and Samuel searches for Nadia.
 Elsewhere, Werner discovers Marconi's body and tells Moreau to push Nadia out of the window, to mimic suicide.
 Samuel arrives to find Nadia struggling: they overpower Moreau and escape.

 Sartet attempts to break into Werner's safe but runs out of time before Werner arrives and opens it to ensure the USB drive is safe.
 Sartet obtains the drive at gunpoint.
 Werner taunts Sartet about how his brother died.
 Nadia begins to haemorrhage, as the doctor warned.
 As Samuel tries to stop the bleeding, he is recognized as wanted and arrested.
 Sartet, blending into the crowd, slips a phone into Samuel's pocket with the USB drive attached.
 At a safe distance, Sartet calls the phone, prompting Officer Susini to seize the drive as evidence against Samuel.
 Susini and other cops are already watching the video when Werner arrives, too late.
 In custody, Samuel is allowed to visit his wife, who has given birth.

-Eight years later, the Pierret family is celebrating Christmas and Samuel hears news about Werner, halfway through his sentence.
+Eight years later, the Pierret family is celebrating Christmas and Samuel hears news about Werner, halfway through his 16 year prison sentence.
 The report mentions that Werner was released for one day, only to be found hanged.
 Samuel concludes that Sartet was responsible.